-Prerequisites: ≥ C in Math I or Math I CD, ≥ 70% on EOC, Teacher Appraisal (2 of 3 needed for recommendation) 9th grade enrollment also requires recommendation from Middle School teacher
+Prerequisites: ≥ C in Math I or Math I CD, ≥ 70% on EOC, Teacher Appraisal (2 of 3 needed for recommendation)

 The focus of Mathematics II is on quadratic expressions, equations, and functions; comparing their characteristics and behavior to those of linear and exponential relationships from Mathematics I as organized into 9 units of study surrounding the critical focus areas defined by the California Mathematics Content Standards.
 The need for extending the set of rational numbers arises and real and complex numbers are introduced so that all quadratic equations can be solved.
 The link between probability and data is explored through conditional probability and counting methods, including their use in making and evaluating decisions.
 The study of similarity leads to an understanding of right triangle trigonometry and connects to quadratics through Pythagorean relationships.
 Circles, with their quadratic algebraic representations, round out the course.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
 Skills and Assessment: Students will be able to: